apache/systemds/docs/dml-language-reference.md

 ### User-Defined Function (UDF)

 The UDF function declaration statement provides the function signature, which defines the formal parameters used to call the function and return values for the function.
 The function definition specifies the function implementation, and can either be a sequence of statements or external packages / libraries.
-If the UDF is implemented in a SystemML script, then UDF declaration and definition occur together.
+If the UDF is implemented in a SystemDS script, then UDF declaration and definition occur together.

 The syntax for the UDF function declaration is given as follows.
 The function definition is stored as a list of statements in the function body.
 The explanation of the parameters is given below.
 Any statement can be placed inside a UDF definition except UDF function declaration statements.
 The variables specified in the return clause will be returned, and no explicit return statement within the function body is required.